 Meet prior to the Cultural Orientation session

-Prior to the CO session, you should provide the community guest with an overview of CO.
+Prior to the Cultural Orientation session, you should provide the community guest with an overview of Cultural Orientation.
 During this pre-session overview, you can include information on refugee resettlement, cultural competence, working with low-literacy populations, and/or working an interpreter.
-This overview could also include an opportunity to observe a CO class or meet with organizational leadership.
+This overview could also include an opportunity to observe a Cultural Orientation class or meet with organizational leadership.
 As with the other steps, make sure you are engaging with the appropriate organizational leadership or staff members.